“Abhorred monster! Fiend that thou art! The tortures of hell are too mild a vengeance for thy crimes. Wretched devil!” – Mary Shelley, Frankenstein.

 The Munster family consisted of father Herman Munster (Fred Gwynne), a shambling revenant made of a patchwork of corpses; his wife Lily, (Yvonne de Carlo) a vampiress, and their son Eddie (Butch Patrick) a werewolf.
 Also present was Lily’s father, Grandpa Munster (Al Lewis), and their ‘strange’ (ie, normal) niece Marilyn (Beverly Owen in season 1 and Pat Priest in season 2).

 Herman was the breadwinner, working at a mortuary.
 Lily was the homemaker, working the reverse vacuum that spread dust.
 Grandpa was a retired immigrant grandfather, tinkering in his workshop and holding onto slightly embarrassing old-world customs like trying to bite people.
-Marilyn had a string of romances — doomed to fail, but sufficient to get a plot going.
+Marilyn had a string of romances — each doomed to fail, but all sufficient to get a plot going.
 And Eddie was never funny, not even once.

 When I was a kid and I watched the Munsters, amazingly I never realised that Herman was Frankenstein’s Monster.
-I mean, I knew he was meant to be a Monster-like character, that was obvious, but I didn’t get that he was the guy.
+I mean, I knew he was meant to be a Monster-like character — that was obvious — but I didn’t get that he was the guy.
 His name was ‘Herman’ for a start, not ‘Frank’ or ‘Frankie’ or something.
 He had a twin brother, for goodness sake.
 How could Frankenstein’s Monster have a twin brother?

-But, no. Herman was — canonically, in the show, literally — Frankenstein’s Monster, created by Victor Frankenstein but adopted by an English family named Munster.
+But, no. Herman was — canonically, in the show, literally — Frankenstein’s Monster.
+He was created by Victor Frankenstein but adopted by an English family named Munster.
 Grandpa was literally Count Dracula.
 Count Sam Dracula, sure, but Dracula.
 The Addamses were eccentric enough, but they weren’t literal, actual monsters.
 The Munsters were.
 Herman could smash through walls with his Frankenstein strength, Granpa had vampire powers plus he was a mad scientist and Eddie… All right, Eddie sucked.
 But the point is that the Addamses were weird but harmless, while the Munsters could have messed you up.
 The people who were scared of Herman and Grandpa were arguably right to be scared.

 Like I say, the Munsters isn’t one of my favourite shows.
 Fred Gwynne and Al Lewis are clearly having the times of their life as Herman and Grandpa, but Yvonne de Carlo played Lily super bland.
 Marilyn was potentially interesting, but never had much thought put into her character, and Eddie was… No wait.
 I was about to say that he was the least funny sitcom character ever, but then I remembered the entire cast of Growing Pains.
 Sorry, Eddie.
 My bad.
 Oh, and Urkel.
 Eddie was less embarrassing than Urkel.

 Where the hell was I?
 Oh, right.
 So, back to my original question.
 Are the fantasy sitcoms of the fifties and sixties cases of out-there characters being assimilated into suburban life, or are they about suburban life enlivened by the arrival of some cool new neighbours?
 Are they about accepting the stranger in your midst, or are they about reinforcing notions of social normalcy?
 Well, that varies somewhat from show to show.
 With The Munsters, the classic Universal Pictures monsters are taken away from Viseria and plunked down in some bland neighbourhood and given everyday occupations, priorities and aspirations.
 Definitely a case can be made for assimilation.
-And yet, they refuse to allow this assimilation to progress further than they choose.
-If middle class white people insist on making the Munsters live in suburbia, then those are the people who’ll have to get used to the new neighbours.